ml-eda/artifact-evaluation/submission.md

 using README files or [Jupyter Notebooks](https://jupyter.org "https://jupyter.org").

 For MLCAD 2026, authors should provide a Docker image or an equivalent locked environment when possible.
 The image or environment should have all non-licensed dependencies preinstalled so reviewers do not need to install unspecified packages during AE.
 Include the Dockerfile or build instructions, dependency versions, a smoke-test command, the full evaluation command or reviewer subset command, and expected outputs.

+Commercial EDA tools, commercial/foundry PDKs, license files, and proprietary technology files usually cannot be included in a Docker image or public archive.
+If your artifact depends on these components, provide scripts, mount paths, environment variables, and expected input/output directories so reviewers who already have access can connect the external tool or PDK setup to the provided workflow.

 If Docker is not suitable, authors may provide an Apptainer/Singularity image, VM image, locked Conda environment, module-based setup, or remote machine access.
 The setup instructions should be detailed enough that reviewers do not need to infer package names, versions, environment variables, model locations, dataset paths, or run commands.